tylersloan/Norma/README.md

 =========
 ### Further exploration
 Norma has a ton more to offer and a lot more power than what was just shown.
-Now that you have the basics, explore these docs to see what else Norma can help you with!
+Now that you have the basics, explore the [docs](https://github.com/NewSpring/Norma/wiki) to see what else Norma can help you with!
 Don’t forget to check out the contribution guidelines and issue reporting sections to help make Norma the best assistant you could want!

 =========
 ### Contributing to Norma